-In 2018, voters in Portland overwhelming voted to pass the Portland Clean Energy Fund Initiative which places a 1 percent business license surcharge on businesses in Portland that annually make over $1 billion nationally and $500,000 in Portland.
+In 2018, voters in Portland overwhelmingly voted to pass the Portland Clean Energy Fund Initiative which places a 1 percent business license surcharge on businesses in Portland that annually make over $1 billion nationally and $500,000 in Portland.

 The annual funding generated by this measure is expected to be in excess of $50 million and will go towards implementing climate strategies in Portland such as green infrastructure, weatherization of homes to save energy, installing solar panels on homes, food security, and creating green jobs and green job training.
 The measure prioritizes frontline communities in terms of its development, oversight, and implementation.

-Portland Audubon is proud to serve on the steering committee for this effort and to have work with a wide array of frontline communities environmental justice groups, conservation organizations and others on its passage.
+Portland Audubon is proud to serve on the steering committee for this effort and to have worked with a wide array of frontline communities environmental justice groups, conservation organizations and others on its passage.